5150 (album): Critical reception

-Reviews for 5150 were initially mixed, but in later years the album became considered one of the greatest rock albums and one of Van Halen's most complete recordings.
+Reviews for 5150 were initially mixed, but in later years the album became considered one of Van Halen's most complete recordings.
 The Village Voice's Robert Christgau rated the album a C+, which signifies "a not disreputable performance, most likely a failed experiment or a pleasant piece of hackwork."
 He wondered how "the guitar mavens who thought Eddie equalled Van Halen are going to like his fireworks displays and balls-to-the-wall hooks now that video star David Lee Roth has given way to one of the biggest schmucks in the known biz."
 He also stated that "no musician with something to say could stomach responding to Sammy Hagar's call".

 Furthermore, Tim Holmes for Rolling Stone rated the album three out of five stars.
 He noted that "part of Eddie Van Halen's cheeky genius [...] lies in his ability to think in terms of both complex orchestration and rock banalities".
 He also said that "Eddie can still split the atom with his axe, and he knows it.
 It's a Van Halen world with or without David Lee Roth, and 5150 shoots off all the bombastic fireworks of a band at the peak of its powers."
 He concluded that "ultimately, it is Eddie Van Halen's uncanny and intuitive ability to orchestrate these contradictions that gives the Van Halen machinery its velocity and amplitude."

 A retrospective review from AllMusic's Stephen Thomas Erlewine was fairly positive.
-Erlewine criticized the album for the more heavy-handed feeling that resulted from Hagar's performance: "[W]here Diamond Dave would have strutted through the song with his tongue firmly in cheek, Hagar plays it right down the middle, never winking, never joking.
-Even when he takes a stab at humor on the closing "Inside" — joshing around about why the guys chose him as a replacement — it never feels funny, probably because, unlike Dave, he's not a born comedian."
-He concluded that "it worked, because they had the songs and the desire to party, so those good intentions and slow tunes don't slow the album down; they give it variety and help make the album a pretty impressive opening act for Van Halen Mach II."
+Erlewine noted the pronounced shift in mood from Roth's tongue-in-cheek humor to Hagar's more serious persona which "plays it right down the middle, never winking, never joking".
+But Erlewine also praised the stronger songwriting due to Hagar bringing "a previously unheard sense of discipline" which led to 5150 being a "pretty impressive opening act for Van Halen Mach II."